igniter-labs/ti-ext-shipday/docs/index.md

 - **Signup for a Shipday account**: Visit the [Shipday website](https://www.shipday.com/) and create an account if you don't already have one.
 - Navigate to the **Manage > Settings > Shipday Delivery Settings** admin page in your TastyIgniter Admin.
 - The following fields are available on the Shipday Delivery Settings page:
   - **Shipday API Key**: Enter your Shipday API key here.
 You can find this key in your Shipday account under the integrations tab.
   - **Delivery Staff Group:** Choose the staff group for delivery staff members.
 Each staff member of this group will have a corresponding Shipday account created, allowing them to access the Shipday platform and manage deliveries efficiently.
   - **Delivery Ready for Pickup Status:** Select the order status that indicates an order is ready for pickup.
 This status will be used to trigger the delivery process in Shipday.
   - **Map Order Status to Shipday Status (and vice versa):** Choose the order statuses that will be mapped to Shipday statuses.
 This allows you to track the delivery status of orders in both TastyIgniter and Shipday.
 - Click the **Save** button to save your settings.
 Now your TastyIgniter site is integrated with Shipday Delivery, your delivery orders will be automatically sent to Shipday for dispatch and tracking.

+### Adding your webhook URL to Shipday

+To ensure that Shipday can communicate with your TastyIgniter site, you need to add your webhook URL to your Shipday account.
+This URL is used by Shipday to send updates about delivery orders back to your TastyIgniter site.

+> This requires a paid Shipday account.

+- Navigate to the **Manage > Settings > Shipday Delivery Settings** admin page in your TastyIgniter Admin.
+- Copy the **Webhook URL** provided on the Shipday Delivery Settings page.
+- Log in to your Shipday account and navigate to the **Integrations** section.
+- In the Integrations section, click the **API Credentials** button.
+- In the API Credentials section, find the **Webhook Setup** section and click the **Add API Link** button.
+- In the Add API Link dialog, paste the copied **Webhook URL** into the **URL** field.
+- Set the **Event Types** to the events you want to receive updates for.
+Typically, you would select all available events to ensure you receive comprehensive updates about your delivery orders.
+- Click the **Save** button to save the webhook configuration.
+- Your webhook URL is now set up, and Shipday will send updates to your TastyIgniter site whenever the selected events occur.

 ### Marking an order as ready for pickup